t-asano/tinyviewplus/README.md

 - (\*1) Camera label will be automatically changed according to changing camera icon.
 	- The file name of the icon (excluding the extension) will be adopted.
 - (\*2) Camera icon will be automatically changed according to changing camera label.
-	- If {label string}.png or {label string}.jpg was found under predefined folder, it will be adopted as an icon image in this priority order.
+	- If {label string}.jpg/png/bmp was found under predefined folder, it will be adopted as an icon image in this priority order.
 		- macOS binary: Tiny View Plus.app/Contents/ Resources/data/pilots
 		- others: data/pilots
 	- If no image file is found, the default icon will be adopted.